multiversx/mx-sdk-specs/sdk-wallet/cookbook.md

 keystore.export_to_file("wallet.json", "password", "erd")
 ```

-Loading a JSON keystore which holds the encrypted mnemonic, then iterate over the first 3 accounts:
+Load a JSON keystore which holds an encrypted mnemonic, then iterate over the first 3 accounts:

 ```
 provider = new UserWalletProvider()